mvrquix/markdown-editor/README.md

 }
 ```

-Used the useEffect hook to custoomize w/ third party components on the DOM:
+Used the useEffect hook to customize w/ third party components on the DOM:

 ```js
 useEffect(() => {